enordquist/enordquist.github.io/_pages/about.md

 Long-term goal: Professor
 ---
 <div style="text-align: justify">
 I am working towards becoming a professor particularly at a Primarily-Undergraduate Institution.
 I'm excited to teach introductory classes, physical chemistry, biophysics, etc, and train undergraduates in the exciting world of computational biophysics.
-My research interests center on determining how molecular processes are changed in confined environments using molecular dynamics simulations.
+My research interests center on using molecular dynamics simulations to study how biological processes are affected in confined environments (pores, pockets, cavities).
 I currently have experience mentoring research projects while <a href="teaching/mentoring">mentoring undergraduates</a> and <a href="posts/2022/12/1stclass">guiding first-years through mini-projects</a>.
 </div>